Simulation Validated Updated: 2026-02-19

 Status: SIMULATION

-What this proves: Timing precision scales predictably with SNR and integration time, matching CRLB theory.
+Timing precision scales with SNR and integration interval in accordance with CRLB expectations.

 τ RMSE heatmap showing precision vs SNR and duration